-Zirconium/Titanium/Chitosan (Zr/Ti/CHT) composite catalysts were synthesized by sol-gel method using different chitosan amounts (5–20 wt.%) and their activity in the photocatalytic degradation of Orange II dye were evaluated for the first time.
+Zirconium/titanium/chitosan (Zr/Ti/CHT) composite catalysts were synthesized by sol-gel method using different chitosan amounts (5–20 wt.%) and their activity in the photocatalytic degradation of Orange II dye was evaluated for the first time.
 The results were compared with Zr/Ti, Zr/CHT and Ti/CHT catalysts.
-The composite catalysts were characterized by X-ray diffraction (XRD), fourier transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM) and X-ray photoelectron spectroscopy (XPS) analysis.
+The composite catalysts were characterized by X-ray diffraction (XRD), Fourier transform infrared spectroscopy, scanning electron microscopy and X-ray photoelectron spectroscopy analysis.
 XRD analysis revealed that the Zr/Ti/CHT composite catalyst showed high crystallinity of anatase TiO2 phase.
 Photocatalytic experiments showed that adding CHT into the catalyst structure increased the photocatalytic degradation under visible light irradiation.
-Also, the first-order reaction rate constant, kapp, was calculated using Langmuir-Hinshelwood (L-H) equation.
-The kapp values were found as 0.009, 0.0013, 0.012 and 0.014 min−1 for Zr/Ti, Zr/CHT, Ti/CHT and Zr/Ti/CHT, respectively.
-According to stability tests, after the first cycle Orange II dye degradation was found as 95%, while it was 37% after fifth cycle.
+Also, the first-order reaction rate constant, kapp, was calculated using the Langmuir–Hinshelwood (L-H) equation.
+The kapp values were found to be 0.009, 0.0013, 0.012 and 0.014 min−1 for Zr/Ti, Zr/CHT, Ti/CHT and Zr/Ti/CHT, respectively.
+According to stability tests, after the first cycle Orange II dye degradation was found to be 95%, while it was 37% after the fifth cycle.
 The results showed that the composite catalyst could be used several times for Orange II dye degradation.